Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [x] \, /, :, ?, and *
 - [ ] !, ^, &, (,), and "

 #### Q70.
-What is the most direct way to change the desktop background?
+What is the most direct way to change the desktop background in Windows OS?

 - [ ] Alter your user account settings or preferences.
 - [x] Right-click a blank part of the desktop.